Stifel Branch Manager Trampled in Deer-Breeding Scheme

 A Stifel Nicolaus branch manager in Alabama, has agreed to pay $750,000 in state and federal fines for covertly importing whitetail deer from Indiana to his breeding farm near Tuscaloosa in a settlement that has roused controversy in the state.

-Lewis “Sonny” Skinner, who led a five-advisor team that moved to Stifel from Merrill Lynch two years ago, violated laws aimed at preventing the spread of a fatal disease in white-tailed deer by knowingly importing six deer, state authorities announced on October 5.
+Lewis “Sonny” Skinner, who led a five-advisor team that moved to Stifel from Merrill Lynch two years ago, violated laws aimed at preventing the spread of a fatal disease in white-tailed deer by knowingly importing six deer to Alabama, state authorities announced on October 5.
 His plea agreement, following his November 2016 arrest, was announced by the U.S. Attorney’s Office in Birmingham.

 A Stifel spokesman declined comment on the settlement and on whether the firm or securities regulators have sanctioned Skinner or may do so.